vidushibindroo/Auto-ml/Documentation/train_test_docu.md

     Same as mentioned above.
 test_size:
     This parameter specifies the size of the testing dataset.
 There is no default test size and it needs to be specified while calling the function.
-It may range from 0.1 to 1.0.
+It may range from 0.1 to 1.0 but is typically 0.2 is considered as a good size (train size would be 0.8 then)
 seed:
     Same as mentioned above.
 ```